MONEI/Shopify-api-node/README.md

     # 1

-If you don't have the API key and Shared Secret yet, create a Shopify Partner account at https://app.shopify.com/services/partners/signup and create your first app.
+If you don't have the API key and Shared Secret yet, create a [Shopify Partner account](https://app.shopify.com/services/partners/signup/), and create your first app.
 You can also create test shops once you're logged in as a partner.

 When you create your app in the Shopify Partner Account, set the return URL to